revaldinho/opc/docs/opc2spec.md

 Notes
 -----

-  * Variable length instruction format
-    - 1 byte format: 8 bit opcode                  [0ooo oooo]
-    - 2 byte format: 4 bit opcode 12 bit operand   [1ooo nnnn][nnnn nnnn]
-  * JAL is a two byte instruction where the operand byte is ignored due to minimizing the decoding to fit into a 9572 CPLD
+JAL is a two byte instruction although the operand is not needed and is ignored.
+Lack of space in the XC9572 means that decoding has had to be simplified here.